rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 14. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

-The package takes about five minutes to build the source code in the git repository into a running docker container.
+The package takes about five minutes to build the source code in the git repository into a running container.
 You may view the corresponding [build logs](/core-concepts/logging/build-logs), which help in debugging failing builds.

 A flickering yellow dot against the package name indicates that the **Build Status**